nicklansley/ollama_usage_examples/ollama_two_AIs_chat.md

 In the script you will see two lists of strings, ai_one_conversation_history and ai_two_conversation_history.
 These lists contain the conversation history of the two AI assistants.

 Now you can adjust the "system" prompt for each AI to change its character.
-In the example I have a grump and a happy AI.
+In the example I have The Fonz from HAppy Days talking to Yoda from Star Wars!

 Feel free to add more conversation history to these lists to see how the AI assistants respond to different contexts as they start up.
 They will assume they have had this initial conversation already and will continue from where they think they have left off.